COUNTY COMPETITION RULES

 14. The Host Club shall be responsible for providing suitable markers if required.
 The County will provide umpires.
 Any dispute other than an umpiring decision will be settled by the controlling Authority, whose decision shall be final.

-15. The draw for the rinks will be made prior to the day of play in front of witnesses.
+15. The draw for the rinks will be made on the day of play in front of the players.

 16. The Competition Secretary will ensure that no player playes on the same rink twice.
 Where this is not possible a match shall be staged on a rink that both players / teams have already played.